 Do not allow shelter expenses that are paid by a vendor payment or that are reimbursed to the unit and excluded as income.

-Example: A unit receives a GA disbursing order paid directly to the landlord to pay their $200 monthly rent.
+Example: A unit receives a local government disbursing order paid directly to the landlord to pay their $200 monthly rent.

 Since the vendor payment is counted as nonexempt income (see PM 08-04-04-n) and not excluded, the $200 rent expense would be allowed.